Moms 4 Housing: Related legislation

 On January 7, 2020, protesters from Moms 4 Housing interrupted a press conference when California State Senator Scott Weiner, alongside Schaff, Skinner, and other affordable housing proponents, was introducing Senate Bill 50, a piece of legislation that was intended to help address the problem.
 Some protesters reportedly yelled, "California hates the homeless", "No more market-rate apartments", and "Where's the affordable housing?".

 In May 2020, Assemblyman Rob Bonta (D-Oakland) introduced the "Housing is a Human Right Act" to amend the California constitution, but it did not pass.

 In September 2020, California Governor Gavin Newsom signed into law Senate Bill 1079, which had been introduced by Skinner.
 CBS News reported the legislation was inspired by Moms 4 Housing.
 The bill prohibits bundled foreclosure sales of residential properties to a single buyer at auction.
 And if a corporation submits the highest bid at auction, then local governments, non-profits, tenants, and individual buyers have a 45-day window to submit a higher (winning) bid for the property.
 Additionally, the law gives cities the authority to fine corporate owners as much as $5,000 per day for leaving a property "blighted" for longer than 30 days.
 Upon her bill becoming law, Skinner said in a statement: "SB 1079 sends a clear message to Wall Street: California homes are not yours to gobble up; we won't tolerate another corporate takeover of housing."

 Membership

-Moms 4 Housing is an ad hoc collective of homeless and marginally housed Oakland-born women.
+Moms 4 Housing began as an ad hoc collective of homeless and marginally housed Oakland-born women.
 Two of its founding members, Dominque Walker and Misty Cross, were the moms who first moved in to the Magnolia Street house.
 Buzzfeed News reported in December 2019 that Tolani King and Jesse Turner were also members of the group.

 Vogue magazine reported that Carroll Fife's husband, Tur-Ha Ak, provided security for the group and its supporters during the occupation and demonstrations outside.

 In February 2022, the San Francisco Chronicle reported that while Fife had been the group's "lead organizer" during the occupation and protest, she is not running the organization, but that Dominique Walker and other moms are "at the helm".